About Trade Missions

 Make yourself known to our network of Trade Commissioners in Canada and around the world.
 The more they know about your international business objectives, the better they can identify whether a trade mission or other export initiative is well suited for your company.
 Also, consider subscribing to the many communications products and social media outlets used by the Trade Commissioner Service (TCS) to provide updates and information on upcoming trade missions:

-- Join the TCS LinkedIn, Twitter, Facebook groups
+- Follow the TCS on LinkedIn, Twitter, Facebook

 - Sign up with the Trade Commissioner Service

 - Bookmark the Trade Missions webpage

 How do I know if I am eligible to participate on a trade mission?